Lemoncode/from-react-to-redux-ts/03 Add redux/readme.md

 npm install redux react-redux --save
 ```

-- Let's install types for react-redux as well:
+- Let's install the type definitions for react-redux as well:

 ```
 npm install @types/react-redux --save-dev
 ```

-- We will also need the middleware redux-thunk for the asynchronous call to the API.
+- We will also need the middleware redux-thunk to handle the asynchronous call to the Rest API.

 ```
 npm install redux-thunk --save